rackerlabs/design-system/_docs/principles/accessibility.md

 ### How Helix supports accessibility

-The core Helix team has taken the following steps to help ensure that your UIs are accessible:
+The core Helix team has taken the following steps to help you design accessible UIs:

 - To increase the probability that a screen reader interprets a UI correctly, we have developed components that include the appropriate `aria-*` and `role` attributes, where necessary, and use semantic markup as much as possible.
 These efforts alone do not guarantee screen reader accessibility, as accessibility is mostly dependent on the UI being developed.
-- To the greatest extent possible, we follow the guidelines set forth by the [WAI-ARIA Authoring Practices 1.1](https://www.w3.org/TR/wai-aria-practices/) to ensure keyboard accessibility.
-- Accessibility is built into the Helix color palette and hex codes.
-If you adhere to the color palette, you will be in compliance.
 - We have designed the spacing system, focus states, and typography to conform to accessibility standards.
 - All design specifications we have written support accessibility.